 The most common symptoms of asthma are:

-- wheezing – a continuous, high-pitched sound coming from the chest while breathing
+- wheezing – a high-pitched sound coming from the chest while breathing

-- shortness of breath – a feeling of not being able to get enough air or being short of breath
+- a feeling of not being able to get enough air or being short of breath

 - a feeling of tightness in the chest

 You don’t have to have all these symptoms to have asthma.

 Asthma symptoms can be triggered by different things for different people.
 Common triggers include exercise, cigarette smoke, colds and flu, and allergens in the air (e.g. grass pollen).